Before Your First Visit: Rules and Regulations

 Tool Renewals – In-Person, Email, or by Phone

 - If the borrower wishes to renew the loan of the tool, he or she may do so on or before the due date at the Richmond Tool Library.
 Borrowers can renew tools by either visiting the RTL in-person, calling, or emailing the RTL staff during or before hours of operation.
 Failure to notify staff prior to closing may result in late fees.
 If there are no reserves on the item, it may be borrowed for one (1) additional loan period.
-Up to two (2) consecutive renewals may be made at the Richmond Tool Library, dependent on the reserve status of the item.
+Up to two (2), consecutive renewals may be made at the Richmond Tool Library, dependent on the reserve status of the item.
 The library reserves the right to refuse or limit renewals.

 Tool Renewals – Online

-RTL memberships are valid for one calendar year; the starting date begins on the day the member signed up with the RTL.
+- RTL memberships are valid for one calendar year; the starting date begins on the day the member signed up with the RTL.

-To renew membership, members must bring, in person, proof of Richmond residency or ownership (dated within the past 90 days) during the month the patron signed up with the RTL.
+- To renew membership, members must bring, in person, proof of Richmond residency or ownership (dated within the past 90 days) during the month the patron signed up with the RTL.
 Once residency is verified, the membership will be renewed for another year, starting on that date.

 - If the RTL member has not renewed their membership by its expiration date, tool borrowing will be suspended until residency verification is complete.

-The library retains the right to alter or suspend any of the above membership renewal policies.
+- The library retains the right to alter or suspend any of the above membership renewal policies.

 Reservations - Individuals and Groups

-Local agencies/non-profits can check out more than ten (10) tools if needed at staff's discretion, but will require that tools be returned the next day that the Tool Library is open.
+- Local agencies/non-profits can check out more than ten (10) tools if needed at staff's discretion but will require that tools be returned the next day that the Tool Library is open.

-The coordinating person in contact with the RTL regarding their large group project will be responsible for overseeing all tools that are loaned out for the project.
+- The coordinating person in contact with the RTL regarding their large group project will be responsible for overseeing all tools that are loaned out for the project.
 All applicable rules and regulations will be in effect.

-If the borrower fails to come for the tool as agreed on the requested start date, the library may lend the tool(s) to another borrower, reduce length of reservation, or return it to available inventory.
+- If the borrower fails to come for the tool as agreed on the requested start date, the library may lend the tool(s) to another borrower, reduce the length of reservation, or return it to available inventory.
 No tool will be held beyond closing time.

-The library retains the right to alter or suspend any of the above reserve policies.
+- The library retains the right to alter or suspend any of the above reserve policies.

 The Richmond Tool Library retains the right to refuse the loan of any item for failure to comply with any of the above rules and regulations, or for falsification of any information.